adrybakov/rad-tools/docs/source/user-guide/scripts/rad-make-template.rst

 (>=) Minimum distance.

-All the bonds with the distance between atom 1 and atom 2 lower than minimum distance are excluded from the model.
+All the bonds with the distance between atom 1 and atom 2 lower than minimum distance are excluded from the Hamiltonian.

 .. code-block:: text